10 Best U.S. Vacation Destinations for LGBTQ+ Families

 5. Oahu, Hawaii

 But if you want a little bit of everything, Oahu is probably the best bet for your family.
 Plus, Honolulu is home to the Hawai’i LGBT Legacy Foundation, which hosts several Pride festivals and events throughout the year.
-If you’re traveling with little ones, consider staying at one of the best Hawaii all-inclusive resorts for families, Disney’s Aulani Resort and Spa, about 30 minutes from downtown Waikiki.
-The hotel’s cast members (Disney’s term for employees) undergo the same training as park employees for inclusion and sensitivity and strive to create magical vacations for all.
+If you’re traveling with little ones, consider staying at one of the best Hawaii all-inclusive resorts for families, Disney’s Aulani Resort and Spa, about 45 minutes from downtown Waikiki.
+The hotel’s cast members (Disney’s term for employees) undergo the same training as park employees for inclusion and sensitivity and work hard to create magical vacations for all.

 6. San Diego, California